 There is increasing evidence that in many cases it can provide a healthy and supportive environment to bring up children after separation.
 Of course, shared parenting may not work for every family and at present can be hard to arrange.

 In Scotland we believe that policy and legislative support for shared parenting will come although as yet there is no consensus.
-This website has been created by Families Need Fathers Scotland but its aim is to share what world-wide experts say about shared parenting, record how legislation is developing in different countries, present stories from families and provide practical advice.
+This website has been created by Shared Parenting Scotland and its aim is to share what world-wide experts say about shared parenting, record how legislation is developing in different countries, present stories from families and provide practical advice.